4 questions to ask yourself when you get stuck with React

 The real world is complex, and finding a suitable solution requires that you look at the problem from more than one angle.

-The way you do that is asking many kinds of questions.
+The way you do that is by asking many kinds of questions.
 Here are some examples of what I usually ask myself when facing a problem:

-Sometimes it is necessary to create Redux Store and Actions with Thunk Middleware to do Ajax requests - and sometimes a 4 line HTML form-tag is enough.
+Sometimes it’s necessary to create Redux Store and Actions with Thunk Middleware to do Ajax requests - and sometimes a 4 line HTML form-tag is enough.

 - Performance problem?

 - A feature where time to market is critical?